mhenke/CYBR8420-SoftwareAssurance-Proposal/project-proposal.md

 # Project Proposal
 ## 1. OSS project description
 - **Project Name:** [Keycloak](https://github.com/keycloak/keycloak)
-- **Description:** Keycloak is an open-source identity and access management platform aimed at securing applications and services.
+- **What is it:** Keycloak is an open-source identity and access management platform aimed at securing applications and services.
 It provides SSO and integrates with modern identity protocols.
 - **Project Details:**
   - Contributors (30 days as of 9/13/2024)
     - Outside Contributors: 68